JaakkoKarhu/react-prop-pipe/README.md

 Tests are written in the `/test` directory, using [Jest](https://facebook.github.io/jest), and [enzyme](https://github.com/airbnb/enzyme)

-## Publishing to npm

-1. Ensure correct information in package.json
-2. `npm publish` (this will build the project, then publish it)

 ## Building the static site for deployment

 The code in /site can be build into a static site and deployed (examples, docs, etc. are a great use case!)